 For example, one popular product on the market right now prides themselves on collagen - which comes from animal tissues.

 We don't agree with that, why should you waste an animal's life when there are ethical, vegan, natural solutions to hair growth?

-But that doesn't mean our formula are inferior - in fact, it incorporates the latest innovation in hair growth science.
+However, that doesn't mean our formula are inferior - in fact, it incorporates the latest innovation in hair growth science.

 It's so effective that we are able to guarantee you results, or your money back.

 Our production facility for our Hair Growth Routine is in Denmark, one of the countries with the highest working standards.

 We could move it to countries with worse working conditions to get more profits, but that goes against our values.

 Our products are 100% plant-based, our supply chain is traceable.

 We even collaborated with CleanHub to make sure we're plastic-neutral.

 Last but not least, we use FSC-certified cartons for 70% of our shipments.
 We are still working to make sure it becomes 100% sustainable for future generations.